Term of Award

 This study’s findings showed principals perceive both positive and negative impacts resulting from their experiences with the implementation of TKES.
 While they acknowledged areas in which the TKES teacher evaluation system could improve, they identified positive effects as well.
 Responses indicated the principals participating in the study negatively perceived the change experienced as a result of TKES as inconsequential, the time required to observe in classrooms was spent inequitably, and the challenges TKES presented to school climate required an intentional focus.
 They acknowledged TKES’ benefits to professional learning and data-driven decision-making.
 The implications based upon these findings are included along with recommendations for future research.

 Warnock, Denise B., "An Evaluation of Principals’ Perceptions of Georgia’s Teacher Keys Effectiveness System" (2015).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1295.